Dangerous. Capable of destroying myself. Over and over and over again.

 Love flows from a gentle grounding of not being able to do much.
 Of weakness.
 I marvel at the strength I once had.
 The tenacity.
 All the whilst being in situations which procured an anxiety level of a low voltage electrocution.

-Recently I was involved in a sexual experience whereby I was told that the other counterpart could not return home with “blue balls.”
+Recently I was involved in a sexual experience whereby I was told the other counterpart simply could not return home with “blue balls.”
 It was so interesting and quite stunning that I, a relative stranger, had all of a sudden become responsible for his ejaculation.

 I made it to the corner shop today.
 I made it up and down the four flights of stairs twice today, a week before with my twenty five kilo suitcase.
 A week before that the thought of tumbling onto the ferry with that suitcase was so daunting that it kept me awake at night.
-The kindness of someone going through similar but different struggles looked me in the eye, pointing to himself and said without batting an eye “I’ll carry your suitcase.”
+The kindness of someone going through similar but different struggles looked me in the eye, pointing to himself and said without batting an eye, “I’ll carry your suitcase.”
 I could have cried in 50Kalo where we’d waited an hour at 2200 for the one of best god damn pizzas I’ve ever eaten.

 If these last four weeks have taught me anything it has been that everything is impermanent.
 The severe grounding has taught me to protect myself against energy that doesn’t serve my values of kindness, soft strength and gentleness.
 That I need to trust and listen to my body.
 To be in her.
 To love her in all her phases and capabilities.
 As sweet euphoria flowed through her for the first time in quite sometime, she reminded me that hibernation from all host of activities, movements and rituals will resume when she’s ready.